 Providing generous gifts of time and talent, individuals and corporate volunteering groups give their time and support to Minda and have a hand in almost everything we do.

 Who can volunteer?

-Volunteers at Minda come from a diverse background and age range.
+Volunteers at Minda come from all walks of life.

 Some become involved with Minda as a stepping stone to gaining skills for employment, others to enhance social networks and gain a sense of personal satisfaction.

 No matter what your age, skills, or experience, your volunteer contribution makes a difference.

 As a volunteer, you have the opportunity to assist people with disability to have a better quality of life within their work and home.

 Volunteering with Minda is primarily about people enriching and empowering the lives of people with disability, while gaining a chance to:

 - Meet new people

 Whether it is making time once a year or once a week, volunteer assistance always makes a difference to those in need.